SpaceTerran/spaceterran.github.io/_posts/2024-08-15-igpu-vgpu-passthrough-on-ms-01-proxmox-ubuntu-plex-docker-transcoding.md

 ---
 title: "iGPU(vGPU) Passthrough on MS-01: Proxmox, Ubuntu, and Plex Docker Transcoding"
+description: >-
+  Pass through the Intel Iris Xe iGPU as a vGPU on Proxmox to an Ubuntu VM for hardware-accelerated Plex transcoding in Docker on the MS-01.
 author: isaac
 date: 2024-08-15 07:00:00 -0700
 categories: [Proxmox, Tutorials and Guides, Home Lab, Plex, Docker]